zhengst-king/sb1-qevylssg/README.md

 ## License

 This project is for educational and personal use.
-Please respect the terms of service for all integrated APIs (TMDb, Groq, Supabase).
+Please respect the terms of service for all integrated APIs (OMDb, Groq, Supabase).